Primary

 Also targets: Glutes, Hamstrings, Calves

-Want Bodyweight Squat in your program?
+See where Bodyweight Squat fits in your weekly plan

 Stand with feet shoulder-width apart.